quiaro/studio-js-services/README.md

         <script src="myapp.js"></script>
     </body>

-This example saves in `studioServices` a reference to the minified version of Studio JS Services.
+This example saves in `studioServices` a reference to the minified version of the library.

 Then, in `myapp.js`, we load the services using `requirejs`:

     requirejs(['studioServices'], function( StudioServices ) {

-        // Here we now have access to the StudioServices constructor
+        // We now have access to the StudioServices constructor
         // Create an instance of Studio JS Services with the default configuration var services = new StudioServices();